alpha-bytes/sf-extend/README.md

 - `command` is any sfdx command
 - `localPathOrNpmPackage` is a relative path to your extension module or any supported <a href="https://docs.npmjs.com/about-packages-and-modules" target="_blank">package format</a> that npm can install
 - `after (default)` or `before` determines when your extension will run in relation to the sfdx command (prior, subsequent)
-- `last (default)`, `first` or `position` will place your extension at the top, botton, or in the indicated position of the queue of all extensions attached to the given command (`position` being an integer, i.e. `0` has the same effect as `first` in the example above)
+- `last (default)`, `first` or `position` will place your extension at the top, botton, or in the indicated position of the queue of all extensions attached to the given command (`position` being any integer, i.e. `0` has the same effect as `first` in the example above)
 - `global (default)` or `project` indicates the **scope** (see below) that your extension will be configured to run under; `

 ## Building Extensions